seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_sitemap.md

 ---

-Architecture and UI are designed, the next step is the front-end `Model`.
+Architecture and UI are designed, the next step is the frontend `Model`.